Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics

 We evaluate the performance of the hybrid ML-LES solution algorithm by examining several \textit{a-posteriori} metrics from the flow.
 For each generalization case, the trained ML closure is used in a simulation of the flow beginning with zero initial conditions.
 The solution is integrated over a total of 1024 timesteps (we remind the reader that error computation and backpropagation during training are performed over the first 256 timesteps in batches of 32).
 We analyze the efficacy of the model with respect to several baselines: ``NM-5k'', no closure on the coarsest mesh, ``LES-5k'', Smagorinsky model on the coarsest mesh, and ``LES-20k'', Smagorinsky model on a finer mesh.

 For all predicted velocity fields, we compute the normalized time-varying $L^2$ error at each time step with respect to the ground truth velocity, given by:

 where $U_\infty^2$ is the inlet velocity, and $\Omega$ is the computational domain.
-Additionally, we provide the velocity sampled from a probe in front of the step, ramp, and cube at the location $(h,h)$, $(2h,h)$, and $(6h,3,5h)$, respectively.
-These locations are based on the region where the error between the LES-5k and the LES-80k models is the largest.
+Additionally, we provide the velocity sampled from a probe in front of the step at the location $(h,h)$.
+This location is based on the region where the error between the LES-5k and the LES-80k models is the largest.
 For these transient plots, we report values from the first 1024 timesteps, extending well beyond the training dataset, which consists of the first 256 timesteps.
 This allows us to evaluate the accuracy and stability of pointwise predictions over a longer prediction horizon.
 We also examine the time-averaged statistics of the flow, as these are often the most relevant metrics of interest.
 We present the time-averaged x-velocity field $U_x$ along with the corresponding error field to assess each model's ability to accurately capture the recirculation zone and identify areas of discrepancy within the flow.
-This series of \textit{a posteriori} metrics provides a comprehensive evaluation of model performance, ensuring that the predicted flow aligns closely with the ground truth.
+This series of \textit{a-posteriori} metrics provides a comprehensive evaluation of model performance, ensuring that the predicted flow aligns closely with the ground truth.